samuk/Open-Pi/compliance/Manual.md

 For more information refer to chapter “2.7 Connecting and calibrating a display”.

 ## 2.5.4 SSH via mini USB cable in Debian
-The latest official Linux images allow the use the USB_OTG connector for SSH connection without the need of a LAN cable or a serial cable.
+Many Linux images allow the use the USB_OTG connector for SSH connection without the need of a LAN cable or a serial cable.
 You can use a mini USB cable connected between your host PC and the on-board mini USB connector.
 For connection convenience there is a DHCP server running specifically for USB0 interface.
 The DHCP server should give IP address to